Skparab1/Dino-game/README.md

  - Game displays multiple obstacles in front of YOU and animates them towards YOU.
  - when game ends (you hit an obstacle), game will show your score along with 10 high scores which are stores in text file
     - feature above ^ still being developed, does not work in public repository version :(
+    - Has trouble storing data in text files and then arranging the data based on rank (first place to last place)